-- 1. In pursuance of the principles in the Public Affairs Code, members are required to adhere to this Public Affairs Code in its entirety in order to ensure that the reputation of the Association, the Public Affairs Board, or the profession of public affairs is not brought into disrepute.
-The Code should be honoured not only to the letter, but in the full spirit of its intent.
-Where a member has concerns about the activities of a parent or connected company, it must ensure that the parent company is acquainted with the provisions of this Public Affairs Code. - 2.
-Members must act with honesty towards clients (or, if not applicable, their employer) and the institutions of government. - 3.
-Members must use reasonable endeavours to satisfy themselves of the truth and accuracy of all statements made or information provided to institutions of government, whether directly or on behalf of clients, as is applicable.
-Public affairs practitioners retained by clients must do similar for information provided to clients. - 4.
-In making representations to the institutions of government, members must be open in disclosing the identity of those clients (or, if not applicable, their employer) and must not misrepresent their interests. - 5.
-Members must advise their clients (or, if not applicable, their internal teams and employer) where their activities to deliberately and intentionally interact with the institutions of government may be illegal, unethical, or contrary to professional practice, and to refuse to act in pursuance of any such activity. - 6.
-Members must not make misleading, exaggerated, or extravagant claims about, or otherwise misrepresent, the nature or extent of their access to institutions of government or to political parties or to persons in those institutions. - 7.
-Members must comply with the Bribery Act 2010. - 8.
-Any person who is required to appear on the Public Affairs Register who takes up an advisory role within a Government Department or any agency or body associated with that Department, or within a department, body or agency linked directly to the Scottish Government, Welsh Government or Northern Ireland Executive, must immediately declare publicly that they have done so and also notify the Chair of the Executive Committee of the Public Affairs Board; and any such role shall be declared in the Public Affairs Register in every quarter that the role is held by that person.
+1. In pursuance of the principles in the Public Affairs Code, members are required to adhere to this Public Affairs Code in its entirety in order to ensure that the reputation of the Association, the Public Affairs Board, or the profession of public affairs is not brought into disrepute.
+Where a member has concerns about the activities of a parent or connected company, it must ensure that the parent company is acquainted with the provisions of this Public Affairs Code.

-An 'advisory role' is defined as a formal position in the public body concerned which may be paid or pro bono, in which the person concerned is in contact with a Minister, Special Adviser, Permanent Secretary or Director-General or equivalent person, whether face-to-face or via any form of electronic communication, for the explicit purpose of offering advice or opinion about any aspect of the work of the policy or administration of that public body.
+2. Members must act with honesty towards clients (or, if not applicable, their employer) and the institutions of government.

+3. Members must use reasonable endeavours to satisfy themselves of the truth and accuracy of all statements made or information provided to institutions of government, whether directly or on behalf of clients, as is applicable.
+Public affairs practitioners retained by clients must do similar for information provided to clients.

+4. In making representations to the institutions of government, members must be open in disclosing the identity of those clients (or, if not applicable, their employer) and must not misrepresent their interests.

+5. Members must advise their clients (or, if not applicable, their internal teams and employer) where their activities to deliberately and intentionally interact with the institutions of government may be illegal, unethical, or contrary to professional practice, and to refuse to act in pursuance of any such activity.

+6. Members must not make misleading, exaggerated, or extravagant claims about, or otherwise misrepresent, the nature or extent of their access to institutions of government or to political parties or to persons in those institutions.

+7. Members must comply with the Bribery Act 2010.
-- 9. Members must not: - Employ any MP, MEP, Member of the House of Lords, or any member of the Scottish Parliament or Senedd Cymru or the Northern Ireland Assembly or the London Assembly to conduct public affairs in any capacity. - Make any award or payment in money or in kind (including equity) to any MP, MEP, Peer, or to any member of the Scottish Parliament or Senedd Cymru or the Northern Ireland Assembly or the London

-Assembly, or to connected persons or persons acting on their account directly or through third parties.
+8. Members must not:

+- Employ any MP, MEP, Member of the House of Lords, or any member of the Scottish Parliament or the National Assembly for Wales or the Northern Ireland Assembly or the London Assembly to conduct public affairs in any capacity. - Make any award or payment in money or in kind (including equity) to any MP, MEP, Peer, or to any member of the Scottish Parliament or the National Assembly for Wales or the Northern Ireland Assembly or the London Assembly, or to connected persons or persons acting on their account directly or through third parties.